Drink and Draw London

 Cost: £15 online / £20 on the door

-Join us for our new life drawing event "drink, draw and more" at Not Just Another Store, Shoreditch.
+Join us for our new life drawing event drink and draw London at Not Just Another Store, Shoreditch.

 Whether your art abilities stop at drawing stickmen or you consider yourself a seasoned pro, Nude Life's contemporary London life drawing class is the ideal opportunity to lose yourself in a creative activity, hone a new skill and meet like-minded Londoners.